statusrow/statusrow.github.io/_posts/2017-10-28-my-teammates-are-superheroes.md

 ---
 layout: post
 title:  My teammates are superheroes
+description: When an opportunity falls in my lap I take it.
+It means I’m surrounded by people with more experience than me and often results in imposter syndrome.
 subtitle: (and other stories of imposter syndrome)
 date: 2017-10-28
 author: Jess Rego